thephpleague/url/4.0/components/path.md

 - the [HierarchicalPath](/4.0/components/hierarchical-path/) object to work with HTTP, FTP, WS paths component
 - the [DataPath](/4.0/components/datauri-path/) object to work with the DataURI path

-- the [Extension Guide](/4.0/uri/extension/) also provides examples on how to extends the Path object to make it meets you specific URI parsing and manipulation methods.
+The [Extension Guide](/4.0/uri/extension/#mailto-interfaces) also provides examples on how to extends the Path object to make it meets you specific URI parsing and manipulation methods.